2020 Georgia election investigation: Accusations of electoral fraud

 Throughout his 2016 presidential campaign, Trump repeatedly sowed doubt on the election certification process.
 Campaigning in Colorado, Trump claimed that the Democratic Party "[rigged] the election at polling booths".
-In October 2016, Trump claimed that widespread voter fraud had occurred in the 2016 presidential election, through a series of tweets.
+Trump claimed that widespread voter fraud had occurred in the 2016 presidential election in a series of tweets in October 2016.
 These statements were echoed by Rudy Giuliani, Trump's legal advisor.